-- The school closed before the course of instruction was completed. - The school's failure to pay refunds or charges on behalf of a student to a third party for license fees or any other purpose, or to provide equipment or materials for which a charge was collected within 180 days before the closure of the school. - The school's failure to pay or reimburse loan proceeds under a federally guaranteed student loan program as required by law or to pay or reimburse proceeds received by the school prior to closure in excess of tuition and other costs. - There was a material failure to comply with the Act or this Division within 30 days before the school closed or, if the material failure began earlier than 30 days prior to closure, the period determined by the Bureau. - An inability after diligent efforts to prosecute, prove, and collect on a judgment against the institution for a violation of the Act."
+- PGS closed before the course of instruction was completed. - PGS's failure to pay refunds or charges on behalf of a student to a third party for license fees or any other purpose, or to provide equipment or materials for which a charge was collected within 180 days before the closure of PGS. - PGS's failure to pay or reimburse loan proceeds under a federally guaranteed student loan program as required by law or to pay or reimburse proceeds received by PGS prior to closure in excess of tuition and other costs. - There was a material failure to comply with the Act or this Division within 30 days before PGS closed or, if the material failure began earlier than 30 days prior to closure, the period determined by the Bureau. - An inability after diligent efforts to prosecute, prove, and collect on a judgment against the institution for a violation of the Act."